tinacms/tina.io/content/guides/general/inline-blocks/hero-to-block.md

 + const HOME_BLOCKS = {/** We will define blocks here later */}
 ```

 Take notice of the `HOME_BLOCKS` object.
 This object is _fed_ to `InlineBlocks`, letting it know what block options are available to add.

+Even though we added `InlineBlocks` to the page, nothing will render since there are no block options yet.
 Let's go make a block to add to these options.

 ## Make a Component